 This is an ironic example, as the rest of Code Geass is quite good at avoiding Villain Decay.
 Any given battle is generally a toss-up, with the protagonists winning and losing a roughly equal number of battles, and almost every major villain getting in a victory or two.
 Cornelia is portrayed as both a highly competent tactician and fighter, the Glaston Knights are a force to be reckoned with, and Suzaku manages to win a ton of battles and lose very few.
 The climactic battle at the end of the first season is in fact wonby the villains of the series, while the protagonist is defeated, captured, and has his memories erased.

-In the manga Bakura was the main villian through a volume; he was introduced in the last chapter of volume 6 and defeated in the second to last chapter in volume 7, just before the Duelist Kingdom Arc.
-When he showed up he was the greatest threat to Yugi and his friends ever, coming close to killing them in his deadly Table Top RPG and secretly set his plan in motion in the background.
-Also in the manga the psychotic level and danger of Yami Bakura was pretty clear early.
+In the original manga Bakura was the main villian through a volume; he was introduced in the last chapter of volume 6 and defeated in the second to last chapter in volume 7, just before the Duelist Kingdom Arc.
+When he showed up, he was the greatest threat to Yugi and his friends ever, coming close to killing them in his deadly Table Top RPG and secretly set his plan in motion in the background.
+Also in the manga, the psychotic level and danger of Dark Bakura was pretty clear early.
 His prominence and screentime is significantly reduced in the anime however, likely due to Ryo Bakura's lack of screentime as well as having little to no screentime in the filler arcs.
 His reasons from helping Honda/Tristan changes from faking HeelFace Turn to having an unclear reason, other than getting a new host (which was dub-only).
 This likely correlates with the fact that the anime is completely focused on the Duel Monsters card game, Bakura plays a fully-explained and playable tabletop RPG which is clearly shown in the last arc, whereas the RPG in the anime is vague, focuses on Duel Monsters more, and has his past self turn from being as psychotic as his Millennium Ring self into a weak-willed person.

 Starter Villain Jadeite started off a competent threat.
 He had powerful minions, curb-stomped Sailor Moon during their first meeting, and actually managed to succeed in getting away with human energy in one scheme, earning Queen Beryl's compliments.
 But right after that last event, things began to go downhill for Jadeite.
 Very downhill, as he stubbornly refused to evolve his plans and strategies even when they clearly weren't working.
 Once he got Hoist by His Own Petard for the last time, Queen Beryl "decommissioned" him for good.
-The rest of the Shittenou avoided the trope, with Nephrite and Kunzite never ceasing to be threats (though Kunzite slips when he gets his own arc, this has in-story reasons behind it), and Zoisite never being much of one to begin with so that he couldn't possibly decay (he always relied on dirty tricks in order to be dangerous.)
+The rest of the Shiten'nou avoided the trope, with Nephrite and Kunzite never ceasing to be threats (though Kunzite slips when he gets his own arc, there is more of a justified in-story reason for it), and Zoisite being more bark and dirty tricks than bite until the last few episodes of his arc.

 The Ayakashi Sisters in the manga are murderous maniacs, while in the anime they were merely misled and are granted a chance to live free in modern day Tokyo.
 The manga also had them capable of killing the Sailor Senshi with ease, something they struggled with in the anime.
 Having said that, the Akayashi sisters did display the ability to form plans in the anime, in the manga, all they did was show, beat their Senshi counterpart and then get killed by Usagi.
 They never seemed to pick up the fact they should AVOID fighting her when she kept killing them.